 A workweek consists of Sunday thru Saturday.
-You will be paid biweekly.
-Hourly employees are paid for the period which has ended on the previous Saturday (in arrears).
-Salaried employees are paid as worked.
+You will be paid weekly.
+All employees are paid for the period which has ended on the previous Saturday (in arrears).
 When our payday is a holiday, you normally will be paid on the first working day after the holiday.
-Paychecks will be delivered by 5pm on Payday.
+Paychecks are expected to be delivered by Direct Deposit.
+For occasions that live checks are issued, paychecks will be postmarked and delivered no later than on Payday.